ibndias/openssl-custom-engine/README.md

 $ sudo make install
 ```
 This will install the engine into `/usr/lib/x86_64-linux-gnu/engines-1.1/`, make sure this is your OpenSSL engine directory.

-# Usage Example
-Run `./md5test whatever`, this will output the digest of `whateve` instead of `whatever` because we modified the md5 engine to omit the last char.

 # How it Works
 - Take the md5 algo from rfc1321 (https://www.ietf.org/rfc/rfc1321.txt), extract three files and put in `rfc1321/` folder.